-+ This excerpted lesson is presented courtesy of Kiefer’s in-depth course on Soundfly, Kiefer: Keys, Chords, & Beats.
-Sign up and learn to bridge the worlds of theory, improvisation, and jazzy hip-hop, and improve your piano chops.
++ This video lesson is presented courtesy of Kiefer’s course on Soundfly, Kiefer: Keys, Chords, & Beats.
+Sign up to explore theory, improvisation, and jazzy hip-hop, and improve your piano chops.

 One of the best ways to get past writer’s block is to have multiple strategies you can use to come up with new and fresh ideas.
 Earlier in Kiefer’s course, we talk about analyzing other artists’ melodies and using that analysis to spark new melodic ideas.

 Well, another strategy he’s come up with is to use speech to discover and play with melodies.
 Whether speaking in nonsensical syllables or actual words, there are natural rhythms and contours existing in our speech patterns — and for Kiefer specifically, rhythmic phrasing is one of the most important components of generating a new melody.

 Let’s look at a quick example.
 If you’re not sure where to start with this, try your phone number.
 We’re going to use a fictitious one: 319-725-0108.

 Here’s an audio file of one of our Soundfly team members saying the number and then playing the rhythm along to it on the keyboard. (*Hint: If you’re struggling to match the phrasing of the rhythm, feel free to record yourself, bring the recording into the DAW, and use the waveforms to line your playing up with it.)

 Even something as simple as a phone number has a natural rhythm to it.
 There are also some accents that might suggest a bit of phrasing, on the “3” and “7” and then the “1” and “8.”

 If we allow ourselves to try playing this phrase musically, we might be able to come up with something interesting.